ahungry/ahungry-fleece/README.md

 ## Installation
 ### Quicklisp/REPL
-Currently the library is not on quicklisp (yet), so you'll have to add to your local proejcts directory after cloning it, as such:
+Currently the library is not on quicklisp (yet), so you'll have to add to your local projects directory after cloning it, as such:

 ```sh
 cd ~/some/path